Fire protection interns help protect our nation’s most treasured sites.

 - Student Conservation Association (SCA): Students can apply through SCA, an organization that is committed to developing the next generation of conservation leaders.
 If selected through SCA, interns will receive a weekly stipend, housing at no cost, and a travel stipend.
 Students will also be eligible for a $1,200 Segal AmeriCorps Education Award.

-- (OPENING SOON!)
-USAJOBS: Is the official one-stop source for federal jobs and employment information and interested students can apply during an open application period.
+- USAJOBS: Students can access the job announcement and apply on USAJOBS, the official one-stop source for federal jobs and employment information.
+The application period closes by February 10 or when 100 applications are received.
 Qualified students will be hired under the Pathways Internship Program with the National Park Service and will work as an employee for 10 weeks.
 Students will be paid a salary; they will be responsible for the cost of traveling to the park and housing.